 The wildflowers by the airport were all but done for the year.
-That being said there were still a lot of caterpillars to be seen chewing on the stalks.
+That being said, there were still a lot of caterpillars to be seen chewing on the stalks.

-I did walk over near the dunes and saw a few of these white flowers along the sand which were beautiful though.
+I did walk over near the dunes and saw a few of these white flowers along the sand, which were beautiful though.

-These flowers were vivid and beautiful, I was actually surprised as to how many were there.
+These flowers were vivid and beautiful, and I was surprised as to how many were there.
 They were also crawling with caterpillars as well, so I would assume that would mean that they will be gone pretty soon.

-I was the only one here looking at these flowers and it was nice to be able to just take in the colors and the life that surrounded them.
+I was the only one here looking at these flowers, and it was nice to be able just to take in the colors and the life that surrounded them.

 Henderson Canyon Road

-About a mile down the road from where we stopped for the purple flowers we were greeted with a blanket of yellow and orange wildflowers as far as the eye could see.
+About a mile down the road from where we stopped for the purple flowers, we were greeted with a blanket of yellow and orange wildflowers as far as the eye could see.

-This was by far the best area to see wildflowers in the park and there were quite a few cars stopped here taking pictures.
-It is easy to pull off on the main road here and you can walk all along the sand to see the many different types of wildflowers with the mountains adding a beautiful backdrop.
+This was by far the best area to see wildflowers in the park, and there were quite a few cars stopped here taking pictures.
+It is easy to pull off on the main road here, and you can walk all along the sand to see the many different types of wildflowers with the mountains adding a beautiful backdrop.

 Indian Head Ranch Road